schmittjoh/serializer/Resources/doc/index.rst

 This bundle does not work for objects provided by a third-party.

 TODO:

-- the unserialization process is not yet completely implemented (I currently don't need it, but if you want to work on it feel free)
+- the unserialization process is not yet completely implemented (I currently don't need it, but contributations are welcome)

 Installation
 ------------